 Easily fill your yard with color!

-Imagine your backyard filled with wildflowers, bees buzzing in and out, butterflies stopping by to enjoy the abundance of colors.
+Imagine your backyard filled with wonderful wildflowers, bees buzzing in and out, butterflies stopping by to enjoy the abundance of colors.
 Seedles make this possible.
-Each Seedle contains a variety of different wildflowers that are native to the region you live in (see species list below).
+Each Seedle contains a variety of non-invasive wildflowers that are native to the region you live in (see species list below).
 All seeds are native and non-gmo.
 This traditional method for sowing valuable seeds in balls of clay protects seeds from hungry birds and increases your flowers' success.
 It's a carefree gift for a lazy gardener, or a fun way to green your brown thumb.
 Use seedles to seed bomb a nearby vacant patch, or brighten your garden box or indoor pots.
 They make growing wildflowers and helping bring back the bees easy peasy pumpkin pie.

 Choose Your Region